pbugnion/gmaps/README.rst

     $ pip install -e .

-This will create a directory called `static/` in the `gmaps/` directory.
+This will create a directory called ``static/`` in the ``gmaps/`` directory.
 This directory contains Javascript sources.
 Every time you change the Javascript sources, you will need to recompile this directory by re-running this command (despite everying being installed in `editable` mode).

 You can then enable the extension in Jupyter::

-    $ jupyter nbextension install --py --symlink --user jupyter-gmaps
+    $ jupyter nbextension install --py --symlink --user gmaps
-    $ jupyter nbextension enable --py --user jupyter-gmaps
+    $ jupyter nbextension enable --py --user gmaps

 Documentation